 STEP 4: Click OK.
 A message box will show the number of duplicate values removed and how many unique values remain.

-Method 4: Utilizing the Unique Powers of Pivot Tables
+Method 4: Pivot Tables

 STEP 4: Change the method to “Distinct Count.”